reposense/RepoSense/docs/ug/configFiles.md

 File formats<sup>*+</sup> | The file extensions to analyze.
 Default: all file formats Ignore Glob List<sup>*+</sup> | The list of file path globs to ignore during analysis for each author. e.g., `test/**;temp/**`
 Ignore standalone config | To ignore the standalone config file (if any) in target repository, enter **`yes`**.
 If the cell is empty, the standalone config file in the repo (if any) will take precedence over configurations provided in the csv files.
 Ignore Commit List<sup>*+</sup> | The list of commits to ignore during analysis.
 For accurate results, the commits should be provided with their full hash.
+Additionally, a range of commits can be specified using the `..` notation e.g. `abc123..def456` where `abc123` is an earlier commit compared to `def456`.
 Ignore Authors List<sup>*+</sup> | The list of authors to ignore during analysis.
 Authors should be specified by their [Git Author Name](#a-note-about-git-author-name).

 <sup>* **Multi-value column**: multiple values can be entered in this column using a semicolon `;` as the separator.</sup>